Pound Firms Awaiting Brexit Extension Date - UrduPoint

 "Traders are terrified at the prospect of a no-deal Brexit, but that currently seems very unlikely, which is assisting the pound," he added.

-In stock market trading, London's benchmark FTSE 100 index climbed 0.7 percent, while eurozone equities were mixed.
+In stock market trading, London's benchmark FTSE 100 index climbed 0.7 percent, while eurozone equities were mixed and Wall Street edged higher.

 The EU is set to grant another Brexit extension after British MPs on Tuesday rejected Prime Minister Boris Johnson's bid to force his divorce deal through parliament this week.

-European Council President Donald Tusk has recommended that the EU's 27 other member states grant an extension, likely until the end of January.
+European Council President Donald Tusk has recommended that the EU's 27 other members grant an extension, likely until the end of January.

-In the meantime, the UK could hold a general election aimed at ending the Brexit deadlock, according to analysts.
+In the meantime, Britain could hold a general election aimed at ending the Brexit deadlock, according to analysts.

-Elsewhere on Wednesday, Wall Street moved higher, with the Dow up 0.3 percent in midday trading.
+Elsewhere on Wednesday, Wall Street moved higher following a series of mixed earnings reports.

 Shanghai's main stocks index closed down 0.4 percent and Hong Kong lost 0.8 percent, with traders keeping tabs on reactions to a Financial Times report saying China is drawing up a plan to remove Hong Kong's beleaguered chief executive after nearly five months of pro-democracy unrest.